 Before proceeding with this process, please compile a list of users who require access to the specific folder.
 For instance, if you’ve created a folder named ‘Finance-Restricted‘ and intend to limit access to specific finance users, gather the names of those users beforehand.

-Once you know who require access to the Finance-Restricted folder.
-You can follow below steps to configure the access.
+After identifying the users who need access to the ‘Finance-Restricted’ folder, you can follow the steps below to configure their access.

 - Create a folder called Finance-Restricted in the document library.